 What diagnostic techniques are used to identify the source of sciatica?

 In a chiropractic setting, x-ray technology is a powerful tool for diagnosing sciatica.
 In some cases, additional imaging, such as an MRI, is required to uncover the underlying cause of the condition.
 A physical exam and comprehensive health history also help chiropractors to determine the cause of sciatic pain.
 There are specific orthopedic tests that can be performed to aid in diagnosis as well.
 As with so many medical conditions, patients can play an important role in the diagnostic process by providing detailed information about their health histories and their experience of symptoms.

-What are the treatment options for sciatica at Mesa Chiropractic and Rehabilitation?
+What are the treatment options for sciatica at Mesa Chiropractic Rehab and Wellness?